deathworlders/online/content/book/deathworlders/chapter-18-baggage.md

 Rylee settled into the seat, glad to reduce the formality of the discussion a bit.
 "So… what’s your request, Powell?"

 He grimaced, clearly feeling the awkward position he found himself in.
-"Look... as peers, one officer to another?
+"Look...as peers, one officer to another?
 You do whatever you need to unwind after an op, I get it.
 Done it myself.
 I’m just askin’, again one officer to another, to think about how, fairly or not, your actions reflect on my unit.
 We’ve got a good informal relationship going with Folctha’s civilians, and I’d like to keep it going as long as I can."

 "That’s… fair.
 I’m sorry, I didn’t mean to cause you any problems."